 to 26R spec

-It needs a few jobs done (see below) to complete it and make it competitive in FIA Appendix K
+It needed quite a few jobs done (see below) to complete it and make it competitive in FIA Appendix K

 So what started out in Summer 2018 as a purchase of a ready-to-go Lotus Elan

 26R has turned into a fairly sizable improvement plan for the car.
 The car had

 clearly been put together quite quickly and had been intended to be used as an

 historic rally car but because we are only interested in FIA racing, there was

 rather more to do on the car than had originally been expected.

 The following work had to be undertaken to convert/revert the car to 2019 FIA